 A description of the lab in your own words.
 Try to summarize in 2-3 paragraphs.
 You should provide the real results for your lab, regardless of success or failure in your experiment.
 If the project does not work properly, explain why in the report.
 Provide the answers to any lab questions, and clearly label them with the question numbers.
 Provide any output, if requested in the assignment.
 Label this section "Description."
-Figures (such as flow charts) should be included in this section.
+Figures (such as flow charts and/or screen-shots of output) should be included in this section.
 A proper description should include a flow chart that describes the overall design of your assembly program.